BoniFederico/Sbompy/README.md

 ## Description

-Sbompy is a Python tool that allow you to generate a json Software Bill of Materials (SBOM) in accord to the [CycloneDX v1.4 SBOM standard](https://cyclonedx.org/docs/1.4/json/).
+Sbompy is a Python tool that allow you to generate a <b>json Software Bill of Materials (SBOM)</b> in accord to the [CycloneDX v1.4 SBOM standard](https://cyclonedx.org/docs/1.4/json/).
 You can generate the SBOM both from a local folder or from a GitHub repository.
 Dependencies are collected from <i>requirements.txt</i> file inside the folder, but the tool is also capable of collecting other dependencies by parsing each file `.py` in the folder.
 Sbompy can also collect indirect dependencies (dependencies of dependencies) by installing all the dependencies in a <i>Python virtual environment</i> inside the target folder.

 ## Installation